What you need to know if you consider translating content into Bahasa Languages?

 Other uses: Indonesian is used at UN peacekeeping missions

-Maven International, a translation agency in Kuala Lumpur, Malaysia, has been successfully providing translation services into Bahasa languages (Malay and Indonesian) since 2013.
+Maven International, a translation company in Kuala Lumpur, Malaysia, has been successfully providing translation services from English into Malay and Indonesian languages since 2013.
 We have translated content for some clients into the Brunei variant of Bahasa Malaysia as well as into Royal Brunei and Royal Malay registers and transliterated content using Jawi alphabet.

 Strictly Necessary Cookies